JustGoodOldHaroldHere/PlexConfiguration/Tor.md

 apt-get install tor
 ```

-However should this not work here is a method for doing so
+However should this not work here is a method for doing so - (Currently not working)

 add repo and keys
 ```